omprakash0702/DocuQuery_AI/README.md

 ## 🏗️ System Workflow

-1. User uploads a file from the UI.
+1. User uploads a document from the web interface.
-2. Backend detects file type.
+2. Backend detects the file type automatically.
-3. If file is:
+3. Based on file type:
-   - **PDF (digital)** → Text extracted using `pdfplumber`
+   - **Digital PDF** → Text extracted using `pdfplumber`
-   - **PDF (scanned)** → Converted to image → OCR using `pytesseract`
+   - **Scanned PDF** → Converted to image → OCR using `pytesseract`
-   - **Image** → OCR applied directly
+   - **Image file** → OCR applied directly
    - **Text file** → Direct decoding
-4. Extracted text becomes the context for the LLM.
+4. Extracted text is stored as contextual knowledge.
-5. User enters a question.
+5. User submits a natural language question.
-6. Document text + user query is sent to the OpenAI API.
+6. Document text + user query are sent to the LLM through a RAG-style prompt.
-7. AI returns a grounded answer based on the document.
+7. The AI generates a grounded answer based strictly on the document.
-8. Result is displayed in the UI.
+8. The response is displayed in the UI in real time.

 ---

 ## 📁 Project Structure
+---

 DocuQuery_AI/
 │